shobrook/DeepFCN/README.md

 gnn = create_gnn(examples)
 ```

-By default, this function will autoconfigure the GNN based on the number of node and edge features in the example set.
-It returns a PyTorch `nn.Module` object that leverages the `NNConv` and `global_mean_pool` functions from PyTorch Geometric, a graph classification library.
-If you want more control over how the GNN is configured, `DeepFCN` lets you tune various hyperparameters, listed below:
+By default, this function will autoconfigure the GNN parameters based on the number of node and edge features in the example set.
+It returns a PyTorch `nn.Module` object that leverages the `NNConv` and `global_mean_pool` functions from [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/), a graph classification library.
+If you want more control over how the GNN is configured, DeepFCN lets you tune various hyperparameters, listed below:

 1. **`num_node_features` _(int)_:** Number of node features in each input example
 2. **`num_edge_features` _(int)_:** Number of edge features in each input example